Ben Fordham is often asked what his preferred media medium is – radio or television?

 Away from his media engagements, Ben volunteers for several charities in the areas of fundraising, lobbying, strategy and as a Master of Ceremonies.

-Ben is married to Seven Network journalist Jodie Speers and they have a young son Freddy.
+Ben is married to Seven Network journalist Jodie Speers and they have a son Freddy and daughter Pearl.